AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/excel-dev/use-excel.md

 - Step 3 – Create an API request

-   Create an API request using the API console in OCS.
+   Create an API request using the API console in AVEVA Data Hub.

-- Step 4 – Use Excel Power Query to get data from OCS
+- Step 4 – Use Excel Power Query to get data from AVEVA Data Hub

-   Use Excel Power Query to get data from OCS, supplying the query along with the bearer token.
+   Use Excel Power Query to get data from AVEVA Data Hub, supplying the query along with the bearer token.

 - Step 5 – Transform the data

    Transform the data in Power Query and load it into an Excel table.

-These are the basics to get new Excel and OCS users up and running quickly.
+These are the basics to get new Excel and AVEVA Data Hub users up and running quickly.
 More advanced Excel users can automate parts of this process to retrieve and renew a bearer token if needed.

 ## Step 1 – Create a client

-Clients allow applications to authenticate against OCS from outside the OCS portal.
-The first thing that you must do is create a client to connect to OCS.
+Clients allow applications to authenticate against AVEVA Data Hub from outside the AVEVA Data Hub portal.
+The first thing that you must do is create a client to connect to AVEVA Data Hub.

 Create a client with any name and accept the rest of the defaults including a Token Lifetime of 3600 seconds.
 Make note of the secret somewhere secure as there is no way to retrieve it.
 However, you can create multiple secrets for the same client Id or delete a client if needed.
 See <xref:gpClientCredentialsClient> for the steps.